 - How Do Businesses Market to Large Corporations?

-What is the Purpose of Marketing?
+What Is The Purpose of Marketing?

 Before we name the first component, let’s make sure we understand our ultimate goal.
 What is the purpose of marketing, anyway?

 To answer this complex question, think of the difference between marketing and selling.
 The act of selling just means convincing someone to buy your product or service.
-The act of marketing on the other hand, refers to making that product or service seem highly desirable for a certain type of person.
+The act of marketing, on the other hand, refers to making that product or service seem highly desirable for a particular type of person.
 When you market something, you portray it in a way that explains the problems it solves and how it solves them.

 Business Marketing: Choosing Your Target Customer